gooddata/gooddata-ui-sdk/examples/tiger-react-app/README.md

-# Basic React & GoodData.UI SDK Application
+# Basic React & GoodData.UI SDK Application for Tiger backend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

--   Install dependencies using `pnpm install --shamefully-flatten` :)
+-   Install dependencies using `pnpm install`
--   Make sure to start dev server using `HTTPS=true pnpm start`; our cookies are HTTPS only, dev proxy must be https
+-   Start dev server using `pnpm start`
+-   Make sure NAS router has authentication turned off

+    -   Alternatively: implement support for basic auth into sdk-backend-tiger/src/backend.ts (axios HTTP client can be configured with basic auth credentials)

+NOTE: tiger backend implementation is very rough at the moment so you may run into issues.

 ## Available Scripts